DataDog/integrations-core/docs/dev/create-an-integration-dashboard.md

     | Counts (e.g. Number of errors) | `bars` |
     | Multiple groups or default | `lines` |

-## Export your dashboard

-Once you've followed the best practices and finished creation of your dashboard, [export your dashboard to JSON][10] and name the file your dashboard title.
-For example `you_integration_name_overview.json`.

-If you've completed the [integration setup][2] and have run the `create` command, the assets folder will exist within your integration file structure.
-Add the JSON file to the `dashboards` folder.
-Here is an example of the correct file structure for [dashboards assets][11].

-## Open a pull request

-Open a pull request (PR) for your dashboard in the [integrations-extras repo][12].
-Datadog reviews all integration-extras PR, gives feedback (if required), and approves PRs.
-Once approved, Datadog merges the PR and your integration is pushed to production.

-## Verify your dashboard

-First, ensure your integration tile is `Installed` in order to see the preset dashboard in the list.

-You can find your dashboard in [Dashboard Lists][12].
-Ensure logos render correctly on the Dashboard Lists page and within the preset dashboard.

 [1]: /dashboards/
 [2]: /developers/integrations/new_check_howto/?tab=configurationtemplate